 - Prop up gardening equipment, like rakes, instead of leaving them lying in the grass.

 - Turn skillet handles so they don’t stick out where people might bump them.

 Our parents or caregivers may have taught us these behaviors.
-We have picked up on what others are doing and model their behaviors.
+We have picked up on what others do and model their behaviors.
 Young children are just beginning to learn what it means to be in large groups and public places.
 They are also just beginning to learn that their behavior affects others.
 Preschool children live in the here and now; they do not plan their actions or think about consequences the way adults do.
 It is our job as adults to teach children how to keep themselves and others safe.
 Teaching children a small number of safety rules is an important part of your job as a preschool teacher.